 Students should review the Capstone section in the program description for their major before selecting Capstone courses and, as with all areas of the Core, should consult with college or program advisors before enrolling in Capstone courses.

-Capstone courses are intended to be intensive experiences in critical analysis, designed to broaden our perspectives beyond their culture or discipline, and provide an opportunity for integration of previous courses in the major and in the Core Curriculum.
+Capstone courses are intended to be intensive experiences in critical analysis, designed to broaden students' perspectives beyond their culture or discipline, and provide an opportunity for integration of previous courses in the major and in the Core Curriculum.

 Next: What's next

-Official, catalog statement on the capstone requirement:
+Official, catalog statement on the capstone requirement visit the General Course Catalog:

 Students should review the Capstone section in the program description for their major before selecting Capstone courses.
 Students should consult with college or program advisors before enrolling in Core courses.